orta/Dashscreens/README.md

   <img src="https://github.com/orta/dashscreens/blob/master/Screenshots/app_auth.png?raw=true">
 </p>

+Tips:

+- You can bring the Dashscreen admin window up by pressing <key>cmd</key> + <key>0<key> if the app is active
+- You can't interact with the dashboard windows at all right now, so make sure you get it right :P

 ## The Spreadsheet

 The google spreadsheet expects the following headings on line 0: `name`, `type`, `tag`, `href`, `time (hours)`.
 There is